Penguinsssssss/BazSkyjo-0.0/README.md

 # BazSkyjo-0.0
 Benjamin Sullivan Flex Friday project 2025/2026

 ## Nov.
+21
+- Implimented backpropagation
+- Implimented replay buffer
+  - Both of these are untested as I do not yet have a working environment

+## Nov.
 14
 - Started work on practice model
   - Object oriented